dessa-oss/Image-segmentation-tutorial/README.md

 ## Clone the Tutorial

-Clone this repository and make it your current directory by running:
+Clone this repository by running:
 ```bash
 git clone https://github.com/dessa-public/Image-segmentation-tutorial.git
 ```
+and then type `cd Image-segmentation-tutorial` in the terminal to make this your current directory.

 ## Start Atlas

-Activate the conda environment in which Foundations Atlas is installed.
+Activate the conda environment in which Foundations Atlas is installed (by running `conda activte your_env` inside terminal).
 Then run `atlas-server start` in a new tab terminal.
 Validate that the GUI has been started by accessing it at <a target="_blank" href="http://localhost:5555/projects">http://localhost:5555/projects</a>.

 ## Running a job